 Irradiated Cross Linked Polyolefin Shrink Film

 Stronger Seal Strength – The weakest point in a shrink wrapped package is the seal seams.
-A standard shrink film does not obtain the same seal strength as a cross linked shrink film.
+A standard shrink film does not obtain the same seal strength as an irradiated cross linked shrink film.
 Stronger seals reduce damaged packages and ensure customers are purchasing a product that has not been tampered with.

 Less Residue – Over time a shrink film will leave residue behind on the sealing wire or blade.
 The left-behind residue causes the need to replace sealing wires and blades.
 For fully automatic machines making thousands of seals daily, a reduced residue is ideal for saving time and reducing the amount of replacement sealing blades.